 Our Clinical Team

-Dr Leanne Johnson – Head of Trauma Informed Practice
+Dr Leanne Johnson – Head of Clinical Quality Assurance

 Leanne obtained her BSc in Psychology from the University of Liverpool and then worked as a Residential Educator in a specialist school before completing her Post Graduate Certificate in Education at Warwick University and working as a Special Needs Teacher.
-Leanne enjoyed working with children and their families to increase access to learning and reduce barriers to gain the best outcomes for young people.
-She went on to gain experience as an Assistant Psychologist within an inpatient unit for women who had experienced complex and developmental trauma.
-It was here that her interest and passion for working with trauma began.
+She went on to gained experience as an Assistant Psychologist within an inpatient unit for women who had experienced complex and developmental trauma.

 Kieran is a Clinical Psychologist and experienced strategic leader, most recently working as service director for a local authority with oversight of a number of statutory and non-statutory services, which included therapies, SEND transformation, fostering and residential homes (for which he was also the responsible individual).
 Kieran previously developed and/or led community, school, and residential therapeutic services, including embedding formulation and trauma-informed models, whilst working across local authority, NHS and third sector organisations.